Oichkatzelesfrettschen/lites/README.md

 ```
 ## Header inventory

 Use `scripts/flatten-headers.sh` to gather all header files from across the repository.
-The script copies each header into the `flattened_include/` directory and automatically renames duplicates by embedding the original path in the filename.
+The script now copies each header into the `include/` directory and automatically renames duplicates by embedding the original path in the filename.

 ## Building